MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 This is will give you all rows where event _T_ occured within the last hour.

 > [!NOTE]
-> If you use ago() multiple times in a single query statement, the current UTC time being referenced is the same across all uses.
+> If you use `ago` _multiple times_ in a single query statement, the current UTC time being referenced is the _same across all uses_.

 ## Related Content